01.About the role#Section link copied to clipboard

 02.About the person#Section link copied to clipboard

-A member of the Institute’s faculty since 1992, Barnhart has a distinguished career at MIT serving in many leadership roles, including most recently as MIT’s chancellor from 2014-2021.
+A member of the Institute’s faculty since 1994, Chandrakasan has been a leader at MIT in many roles, including appointments as dean of the School of Engineering (2017-2025) and MIT’s inaugural chief innovation and strategy officer (2024-2025).

 03.About the office#Section link copied to clipboard